isaac-weisberg/Insecurity/README.md

 > ⚠️ **One coordinator == one `UIViewController` that it manages, no more no less**

-There is more thing before we move on: in order to make this code actually work, we need to **retain** the `ModarollerCoordinator` and release it when we're done.
+There is one more thing before we move on: in order to make this code actually work, we need to **retain** the `ModarollerCoordinator` and release it when we're done.
 Here is the valid and final code:

 ```swift
 class ParentViewController: UIViewController {